Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 Use [M569.7](/User_manual/Reference/Gcodes/M569_7) to setup the brake pwm pin, and specify the voltage as follows:

-`M569.7 P50.0 C"brake.neg" V24 ; driver 0 on 1HCL v2.0 at address 50 uses the brake.neg port to control a 24V brake.`
+`M569.7 P50.0 C"brake" V24 ; driver 0 on 1HCL v2.0 at address 50 uses the brake port to control a 24V brake.`

 On v2.0 boards this is a fast brake control circuit designed to allow the brake to be engaged very quickly by dumping the energy the current in the brake solenoid coil.

-On v1.0/v1.0a boards use out1 or out0 as normal outputs
+On v1.0/v1.0a boards use out1 or out0 as normal outputs:

+`M569.7 P50.0 C"out0" V24 ; driver 0 on 1HCL v2.0 at address 50 uses the out0 port to control a 24V brake.`

 Alternatively supply V_AUX (v2.0) or V_BRAKE (v1.0) with 24V and set the voltage select jumper to use that voltage.